cottog/CASTER-EDITION/src/README.txt

 IMMEDIATE TODO (WILL UPDATE AS TASKS GET COMPLETED)(MANY OTHER LONGER-TERM TODOs IN SRC FILES):

-	FINISH SPELLCASTING SYSTEM (THESE FILES ARE NOT IN THE SOURCE YET, AS THE GAME WILL NOT COMPILE WITH THEM AS THEY STAND NOW) -Finish procedural spell generation
+	FINISH SPELLCASTING SYSTEM (THESE FILES ARE NOT IN THE SOURCE YET, AS THE GAME WILL NOT COMPILE WITH THEM AS THEY STAND NOW) -**DONE**Finish procedural spell generation
-			-**DONE**Add cost modifiers to different spell effects and target selectors -**DONE**Finish the choosing of the "pinpoint" versions of targetSystems -**DONE**restrict the TargetSystem options for the few spells that aren't compatible with most TargetSystem -See if it would be better to combine SpellEffect, expectedtarget,  and preferred targetType into a struct, as they are very much aligned
+			-**DONE**Add cost modifiers to different spell effects and target selectors -**DONE**Finish the choosing of the "pinpoint" versions of targetSystems -**DONE**restrict the TargetSystem options for the few spells that aren't compatible with most TargetSystem -**DONE**See if it would be better to combine SpellEffect, expectedtarget,  and preferred targetType into a struct, as they are very much aligned

 		-Add the actual spell.cast() function
-			-need a means to determine the elemental subtype of a spell -need a means to select the appropriate targets for a spell -need a means to resolve the effects of casting a spell
+			-need a means to determine the elemental subtype of a spell -(IN PROGRESS)need a means to select the appropriate targets for a spell -(IN PROGRESS)need a means to resolve the effects of casting a spell

-	MAKE AN ENGINE OR GUI FUNCTION THAT CAN HANDLE LETTING THE PLAYER CHOOSE FROM ANY TCODLIST THAT GETS PASSED TO IT this will make it so one function is called to handle inventory and spellbook choices, and perhaps other containers that the player may be able to chose from
+	MAKE AN ENGINE OR GUI FUNCTION THAT CAN HANDLE LETTING THE PLAYER CHOOSE FROM ANY TCODLIST<Actor *> THAT GETS PASSED TO IT this will make it so one function is called to handle inventory and perhaps other containers that the player may be able to chose from
+		I would do this for ANY tcodlist but that's too complicated for my taste.
+I don't see many tcodlists being used for the player to choose from other than <Actor *> and <Spell *>